xlin29/formautofill/README.md

 ## Extension
 A chrome extension that detects autofillable, hidden elements in a visitied page.
 It shows a warning message on **lax mode**, and remove these hidden elements on **strict mode**.

+## Crawling

+### Patch
+We provide the source code modification as a patch to Chromium.
-## Crawler
+### Crawler
-The crawler is running on top of Selenium and an intrumented chromium/firefox.
+The crawler is running on top of Selenium and an intrumented Chromium (Version 81.0.4009.0) / Firefox (Nightly Version 74).

 ## Data
 In a crawl conducted during November 2019, these web pages were found to have hidden HTML elements autofilled by Chrome/Firefox.